platypusrex/next-plugin-svgr/README.md

 for svg modules depending on your use case.
 You can reference any of the definitions in your `next-env.d.ts` file.

-1. if using the plugin without the `includeFileLoader` option
+1. if using the plugin without the `fileLoader` option

 ```diff
 /// <reference types="next" />